Topics > Climate Change

 South Australia’s greenhouse gas emissions reporting

 Another way of presenting greenhouse gas emissions for South Australia is to breakdown emissions by key economic sector (Figure 3).
-This information is derived from the greenhouse gas information provided by the Commonwealth Government:
+This information is derived from the greenhouse gas information provided by the Commonwealth Government.
+This breakdown supports the South Australian Government to develop policies and initiatives based on understanding of emissions across economic sectors.

 South Australia’s greenhouse gas emissions reporting